Scott Wimmer

-Scott Allan Wimmer (born January 26, 1976) is an American professional stock car racing driver.
+Scott Allan Wimmer (born January 26, 1976) is an American former professional stock car racing driver.
 He has a total of six wins in the Xfinity Series.
 His brother Chris Wimmer competed in the Busch Series.
 Wimmer co-owns State Park Speedway in Wausau, Wisconsin.

 Youth

-Wimmer competed in the United States National Junior Olympics in downhill and slalom skiing at age 14, and finished 13th of the 150 competitors.
+Wimmer competed in the United States National Junior Olympics in downhill and slalom skiing at the age of fourteen, and finished 13th of the 150 competitors.
 His father began as the owner of his uncle Larry Detjens' racing team.
 Detjens was a champion late model racer who competed at Slinger Super Speedway and Wisconsin International Raceway.
 Detjens had a race named after him after his death in 1981.

 Pre-NASCAR racing career

-Wimmer started racing at State Park Speedway in Wausau, Wisconsin in 1991 at age 15.
+Wimmer started racing at State Park Speedway in Wausau, Wisconsin in 1991 at the age of fifteen.
 He moved up through the ranks, and became a well-known driver in the Midwest.
 He moved down south, and in 1997 was the Rookie of the Year in the Hooters Cup late model series.
 He later finished second for the Rookie of the Year in the American Speed Association (ASA) series in 2000.
 He began the season with no sponsor for his family-owned team, but was able to run the full season after winning the first two races of the year.
 He also made his Winston Cup debut.

 NASCAR career

 2000–2005

-Wimmer made his NASCAR debut in 2000, when he was signed to drive the No. 20 AT&T-sponsored Pontiac Grand Prix for Bill Davis Racing in the Busch Series.
-After failing to qualify for his first race at North Carolina Speedway, he finished 18th in his debut at Memphis, followed by a 19th-place finish at Phoenix.
+Wimmer made his NASCAR debut in 2000, when he was signed to drive the No. 20 AT&T Pontiac Grand Prix for Bill Davis Racing in the Busch Series.
+After failing to qualify for his first race at North Carolina Speedway, he finished eighteenth in his debut at Memphis, followed by a nineteenth place finish at Phoenix.
 He also made his Winston Cup debut at Atlanta, driving a car he had originally intended to drive at an ARCA RE/MAX Series race that weekend.
 The qualifying session was rained out for that race, and he was able to take his No. 23 car and enter in the Cup race.
 He finished 22nd and led nine laps in that race.

-He was named Davis' permanent driver of the No. 23 Jani-King-sponsored Pontiac in the 2001.
-He had two Top 5 finishes, eight Top 10 finishes and finished 11th in points, second to Greg Biffle for the Rookie of the Year title.
+He was named Davis' permanent driver of the No. 23 Jani-King Pontiac in the 2001.
+He had two Top 5 finishes, eight top-ten finishes and finished eleventh in points, second to Greg Biffle for the Rookie of the Year title.
 The team only had a sponsorship from Siemens for half of the races in 2002, and many rumors circulated that the team would shut down.
 The team remained open, and Wimmer won four races in the fall of that season at Dover, Memphis, Phoenix, and Homestead, and finished third in points.
 Davis was able to get Siemens sponsorship for Wimmer to run seven races in a No. 27 car in the Cup Series, but Wimmer was only able to make two of them.
-Wimmer also substituted in the No. 23 Hills Brothers Coffee-sponsored car at Talladega earning a season's best finish of 17th.
+He also substituted in the No. 23 Hills Brothers Coffee car at Talladega earning a season's best finish of seventeenth.